 \section{Experiments, additional results}

 The following tables report additional results concerning the variational estimates under different models on the full data.
-The VI models include QBVI, QBVI with diagonal covariance matrix (QBVI$^\star$), Cholesky Gaussian Variational Bayes (CGVB) \cite{tran2021practical}, Manifold Gaussian Variational Bayes (MGVB) \cite{tran2021variational}, Monte Carlo Markov Chain approximation of the actual posterior (MCMC), and Maximum Likelihood (ML).
-A note: CGVB does require model's gradients as it is based on the reparametrization trick.
+The VI models include QBVI, QBVI with diagonal covariance matrix (QBVI$^\star$), Black-box Variational Inference (BBVI) \cite{ranganath2014black}, Cholesky Gaussian Variational Bayes (CGVB) \cite{titsias2014doubly}, following the implementation discussed in \cite{tran2021practical}, Manifold Gaussian Variational Bayes (MGVB) \cite{tran2021variational}, Monte Carlo Markov Chain approximation of the actual posterior (MCMC), and Maximum Likelihood (ML).
+We remark that CGVB is based on the reparametrization trick and constitutes a benchmark that does require models' gradients.
 MGVB does not, yet it develops over the manifold theory on an approximate-form FIM rather than the exact one based on the duality of the natural- expectation- parameter representations of exponential family distributions.
 For VI models we include the value of the Lower bound ($\LB$).
 QBVI regression models under the mean-field framework of Algorithm \ref{alg:MFQBVI} where the regression variance is approximated with an inverse gamma prior and posterior is denoted by (QBVI$\dagger$).
 ML variances are extracted from the asymptotic covariance matrix.
 Models are initialized with the same hyper-parameters.
 Throughout the models and datasets, we observe a remarkable alignment between the posteriors' estimates indicating that all the Bayesian models perform comparably, thus the use of our black-box approach seems to come at any cost in terms of bias or increased (posterior) variance of the estimated.
 Certainly, the smaller number of trainable parameters for the diagonal QBVI version explains the (small) discrepancy observed in the estimated parameters with respect to the alternative optimizers.
 It is furthermore interesting to observe that the VI estimates are close to the ML one, indicating that the Gaussian approximation is rather appropriate for the data and models considered.

 Matlab and Python implementations of the QBVI optimizer are available at [TBD] and developed upon the open-source VBLab package, see. \cite{tran2021practical}.